mabel-dev/opteryx.dev/docs/sql-reference/expressions.md

        END
 ~~~

-The “searched” form evaluates each boolean condition from left to right until one is true and returns the matching result:
+The 'searched' form evaluates each boolean condition from top to bottom until one is true and returns the matching result:

 ~~~sql
 CASE